DATAMATH CALCULATOR MUSEUM

 This SR-10 Clear-Case Prototype manufactured in November 1973 used different LED-modules with an additional magnification lens to enhance readability of the display.
 We assume that engineers at Texas Instruments decided to use transparent plastic material with the original mold of the first generation SR-10 to verify clearances of the new display with the housing.
 Compare this prototype with the later SR-10 Version 2.

 The SR-10 makes use of the TMS0120 single-chip calculator circuit derived from the TMS1802, better known as first "calculator-on-a-chip".
 The remaining components found inside an early SR-10 are known from the Datamath, too.
-Two display-drivers each for the segments and digits of the LED-modules and a discrete power converter to generate the three different supplies inside the calculator.
+The two plus two display-drivers SN75493 and SN27423 (SN75494) located in the featured SR-10 are improvements of the original SN75491/SN75492 chips introduced with the TMS1802 but allow for operation at lower voltages.
+The lower half of the printed circuit board (PCB) contains mainly a discrete power converter to generate the three different supplies voltages used with the calculator and the generation of the clock signal for the TMS0120 chip.

 If you have additions to the above article please email: email@example.com.